bauxy/bauxy-legal/privacy_policy.md

 When you provide us with your credit card number for payments, we will treat your credit card number in a secure manner.
 We use a third-party vendor to process your credit card payments and do not collect or store your credit card information on our systems.

 ### 9. Data integrity and correction
-Requests to view and correct personal information from Bauxy.com may be submitted using the contact information in the "Questions, complaints, and contacts" section below.
+Requests to view and correct personal information from getpatch.com may be submitted using the contact information in the "Questions, complaints, and contacts" section below.

 ### 10. Children
-Bauxy does not knowingly collect or solicit any information from anyone under the age of 13, though from time to time, our users may submit information to us on behalf of a child.
+Patch does not knowingly collect or solicit any information from anyone under the age of 13, though from time to time, our users may submit information to us on behalf of a child.
 In the event that we learn that we have collected personal information from a child under age 13, we will delete that information as quickly as possible.
-If you believe that we might have any information from a child under 13, please contact us at help@bauxy.com.
+If you believe that we might have any information from a child under 13, please contact us at help@getpatch.com.

 ### 11. How We Share Information
 We may share or disclose personal information in the instances described below: